 By storing it in the refrigerator overnight, you’ll have a thick, congealed layer of fat on the top, which you can spoon off.
 So much easier and better for you, too.

 This will take 3 to 3 1/2 hours including clean up and storage time.

 Evening 3 – cook up steps 11 through 17 and serve.
 You may need to heat ribs in the stew 5 minutes longer since they’ll be cold from the refrigerator.
 This part will take 25 to 30 minutes.

 Since the short ribs have to be cooked both on the stove top, then in the oven, you need to have cookware with a lid that will work in both.
-I used my two ancient Le Creuset 5 1/2-Quart Round French Ovens, since I doubled the recipe.
-But secretly I would have loved to have a Le Creuset 7 1/4-Quart French Oven or a couple of Le Creuset’s 5-Quart Round Braisers.
-If wishes were fishes…
+I used my two ancient Le Creuset 5 1/2-Quart Round French Oven, since I doubled the recipe.

 If you don’t have a Dutch oven, you can sear the ribs in a skillet and transfer them to a casserole dish with a lid for braising.

 - 4 (6 ounce) portions short ribs, trimmed of connective tissue

 - 1 1/2 tablespoons kosher salt, plus additional per taste

 - 1 tablespoon olive oil